hamdielzard/hamdielzard.github.io/README.md

 # Hosting a (Cool!)
 Resume with Hugo on GitHub Pages
 This guide was done on macOS, but steps on other operating systems will vary when it comes to installation.

 This README will help you create a resume hosted online on GitHub Pages using Hugo.
 Hugo is a static site generator.
 All you need to know is basic Markdown skills, which are available in the More Resources section.
 This README is inspired by Andrew Etter's Modern Technical Writing guide to writing an instruction set, and should be able to help you create a resume that has a cool look to it, in a command line theme.
+In particular, this README follows Etter's advice to remain consistent throughout my document.
+It also enforces the goal of using a lightweight markup language, is using a static site generator (Hugo), and is hosted and shared on a distributed version control system (GitHub Pages).
 Using a light markup language such as Markdown is much easier to manipulate than writing plain HTML or using a word processor.

 </div>

 <hr>

 ### Prerequisites
-1. A computer running macOS Ventura
+1. A computer running macOS.
 2. A resume formatted in Markdown
 3. [Visual Studio Code](https://code.visualstudio.com/); *Make sure you download the right version for your CPU architecture.*
-4. Git, Homebrew (for macOS), Hugo; *This README will cover how to download these on your system.*
+4. Git, Homebrew (for macOS), Hugo; *NOTE: This README will cover how to download these on your system.*
 5. XCode Command Line Tools
-6. Getting comfortable on the command line interface (terminal, command prompt)
+6. Getting comfortable on the command line interface
 7. An understanding in Markdown
 8. [A GitHub account](https://github.com)